The Boiling Lake is located 5 miles (8km) east of Roseau in the heart

 cockroaches, stoneflies, mayflies and ants.

-Scattered throughout the purple-gren valley floor are brightly coloured
+Scattered throughout the purple-green valley floor are brightly coloured

 hot springs.
 The greys, blues, blacks, greens, yellow, browns and oranges